apache/mesos/docs/scheduler-http-api.md

 ```

 ### REVIVE
-Sent by the scheduler to remove any/all filters that it has previously set via `ACCEPT` or `DECLINE` calls.
+Sent by the scheduler in two different cases.
+The first one is to remove any/all filters for a given set of its roles that it has previously set via `ACCEPT` or `DECLINE`.
+As a special case, if roles are not specified all filters will be removed for any role that framework is subscribed to.

+The second case is related to the `SUPPRESS` call where the scheduler stops receiving offers from Mesos master.
+In order to start receiving offers again to be able to schedule new workloads, the scheduler must send a `REVIVE` call.
+Specifying a set of roles for the `REVIVE` call will lead to receiving offers from Mesos master for the specific roles.
+However, if no role is specified, scheduler will start receiving offers for every subscribed role of the framework.

 ```
 REVIVE Request (JSON):